 The first GINOUX of the Cévennes

-The father’s name was Bernard GINOUX.
+At that time, the father was named Bernard GINOUX.
 His sons :

-Guillaume and Raymond owned land in Vézénobre (1377).
+Guillaume and Raymond who owned land in Vézénobre (1377)

 André settled in Mercoirol, commune of Saint Florent sur Auzonet.
-He married his daughter Jeanne in 1402 with Bernard COTELIER from the village of Portes.
+He married his daughter Jeanne in 1402 to Bernard COTELIER from the village of Portes.

-Jean, perhaps the youngest son, became a notary, then lord of Le Bouc and Reignery and settled in several places.
-Leaving Mercoirol, they settled in La Lèche, commune of Saint Julien des Points, then near Saint Ambroix at the mas du Bouc and nearby Reignery, as well as in Aubarines between Rochegude and Rivières.
+Jean, perhaps the youngest son who will become a notary, then lord of Bouc and Reignery, will settle in several places.
+Starting from Mercoirol, he settled in La Lèche, commune of Saint Julien des Points, then near Saint Ambroix at the mas du Bouc and at Reignery very close, as well as in Aubarines between Rochegude and Rivières.

 It is Jean who seems to have had many children with several women in several places.
-The legend indicates about twenty children.
-He died before 1466.
+The family legend indicates 22 children.
+He died around 1466.

-Below are Jean’s presumed children by location (next month we will detail, when possible, the life of each of the children):
+Below are the presumed children of Jean by place (we will detail, when possible, the life of each child):

-- Georges, becomes notary of Alès in 1460, marries Gilette de Monteils and will be coseigneur of Larnac and La Bedosse near Alès and salt keeper of the town of Alès.
-He dies around 1514 without descendants.
+- Georges, became a notary of Alès in 1460, married Gilette de Monteils and became lord of Larnac and La Bedosse near Alès and salt keeper of the city of Alès.
+He died around 1514 without descendants.
 His wife continued to manage his property and that of his niece until her death.
-The property will remain in the de Monteils.
+The goods will remain with the de Monteils.

-- Vincente got married in 1466 with Raimond PORTAL and went to live with her husband in the village of Sabran near Barjols.
+- Vincente married Raimond PORTAL in 1466 and went to live with her husband in the village of Sabran near Barjols.
 She will have 3 daughters and 5 sons.

-- Pierre, a carder in Alès, makes his will before going to Santiago de Compostela in 1500.
+- Pierre, a carder in Alès, made his will before going to Santiago de Compostela in 1500.
 He bequeathed his property to his wife Claude BORNE and his brother Guillaume.